AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 State Farm has hundreds of local agents in Georgia.
 One of the best ways to get quality service is to connect with a local agent, who can help you sign up for your policy.
 Once you’ve formed that relationship, you’ll have help just a phone call away.

-State Farm offers several ways for you to save money based on your driving habits.
-First, when you sign up for Drive Safe & Save, you’ll save money just for signing up (though the company doesn’t disclose how much).
+While State Farm doesn’t have the absolute cheapest rates in Georgia, you can lower your bill by enrolling in its telematics program, Drive Safe & Save.
+You’ll save money just for signing up (generally around 5 to 10 percent, though the company doesn’t disclose exactly how much).
 Then, the Drive Safe & Save app and a Bluetooth device record your driving and assess how safe of a driver you are based on your acceleration, braking, turning, speed, and phone use.
-Depending on your driving habits, you could save up to 20 percent on your premium.
+Depending on your driving habits, you could save up to 30 percent on your premium.

 For drivers of all ages, State Farm offers other safe-driving discounts for: